LibreHardwareMonitor/LibreHardwareMonitor/README.md

 ```

 ## License
-LibreHadrwareMonitor is free and open source software.
+LibreHardwareMonitor is free and open source software.
 You can use it in private and commercial projects.
-In any case, you should include information about the use of this library and attach a copy of the license.
+Keep in mind that you must  include a copy of the license in your project.